webtorrent/webtorrent/bep_webrtc.rst

 overview
 --------
-The websocket tracker uses JSON payloads reflecting the HTTP request parameters and an additionnal action property used to switch between announce and other actions (ex. scrape).
-If the announce URL of the torrent contains the ws or wss protocol, the client establishes a websocket connection with the tracker.
+The websocket tracker uses JSON payloads reflecting the HTTP request parameters and an additional action property used to switch between "announce" and other actions (ex. scrape).
+If the announce URL of the torrent contains the ws or wss protocol, a websocket connection is established between the client and the tracker.

-WebRTC offers and answers can be provided as an extension of the announce message, the tracker will be responsible to forward them between the peers to act as a signalling service.
+WebRTC offers and answers can be provided as an extension of the announce message, the tracker will be responsible to forward them between the peers to act as a signaling service.

 After the connection is open, the client can begin announcing itself by using the JSON messages below.

-signalling related message format
+signaling related message format
 ---------------------------------
 announce request::